Azure/Virtual-Machine-Restore-Points/Crash consistent VM restore points (preview)/README.md

 A crash consistent VM restore point stores the VM configuration and point-in-time write-order consistent snapshots for all managed disks attached to a Virtual Machine.
 This is same as the status of the data in the VM after a power outage or a crash.

 ## Get started
 You can now create multi-disk crash consistent restore points for your Azure VMs and use these restore points for backup and/or disaster.
 Crash consistent VM restore points are available in the following regions: EAST US 2 EUAP.
-If you want know more abour VM restore points.
+If you want know more about VM restore points.
 Please review our [VM restore points public documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-create-restore-points).

 In preview you can perform the following operation on crash consistent restore points
 * Create crash consistent VM restore points to protect Azure VMs at 1 hour frequency